textileio/community/docs/powergate/storageconfig.md

         // trigger deal renewal. e.g: 100 epoch before expiring.
         "Threshold": 0
       },
       // Addr is the wallet address used to store the data in filecoin "Addr": "<unique>",
-      // MaxPrice is the maximum price that will be spent per RepFactor to store the data in units of attoFIL per GiB per epoch
+      // MaxPrice is the maximum price that will be spent per RepFactor
+      // to store the data in units of attoFIL per GiB per epoch "MaxPrice": 0,
-      "MaxPrice": 0
+      // FastRetrieval indicates that created deals should enable the
+      // fast retrieval feature.
+      "FastRetrieval": true,
+      // DealStartOffset indicates how many epochs in the future impose a
+      // deadline to new deals being active on-chain.
+This value might influence
+      // if miners accept deals, since they should seal fast enough to satisfy
+      // this constraint.
+      "DealStartOffset": 8640 // Equivalent to 72 hours
     }
   },
   // If true, Powergate will detect if the data is no longer